roosterMAP/notes/blackhole.md

 Another note, this ZAMO tetrad is in Boyer-Lindquist coordinates and will have to be transformed to ingoing Eddington-Finkelstein using the Jacobian provided in a previous section.
 This also makes this tetrad construction singular at the horizon.
 But we will tackle that problem in a later section.

-Before we do that, lets construct a few more tetrad.
-Say we have a massive observer with an arbitrary orientation in a different coordinate system, moving with an arbitrary velocity.

-Constructing a tetrad from an orientation and velocity
+### Constructing a tetrad from an orientation and velocity

-Suppose we have an observer at some spacetime point (x^\mu), and we know the metric (g_{\mu\nu}(x)) at that point.
+Suppose we have an observer at some spacetime point $x^\mu$, and we know the metric $g_{\mu\nu}(x)$ at that point.
 We want to construct a tetrad whose time axis is the observer's 4-velocity and whose spatial axes encode the observer's orientation.

 The cleanest way to think about this is in two stages.